jepetersohn/company-site/_productions/boston_marriage_2016.md

 title: Boston Marriage - David Mamet
 dates: February 11 - February 20, 2016
 location: Berger Park Coach House, Chicago
+synopsis: Anna and Claire have been lovers for years, when Anna becomes the mistress of a wealthy man in order to support them both.
+But of course it is nowhere near that simple.
+What does fidelity mean when one's romantic partnership can barely be imagined as real?
+Does money distort women's sexual and personal integrity?
+Is chintz a sign of love or a form of psychological torture?
+Must we always hurt the ones we love?
+And what about ... the maid?
 production:
   - name: Angeli Primlani
     title: Director